Tuesday, October 1, 2013

 Now that we've looked at Brooklyn specifically, I will be posting about early 1900s interior color schemes, flooring, wall coverings, lighting, furniture, and upholstery in another post.
 I want to give everyone out there with a house built around this time the context for the architects and builders at that time.

-enough so first information about Early 1900s Part 1: Brooklyn hopefully can give insfirasi to you in determining the ideal home with the family, you can bookmark the link https://elecakes.blogspot.com/2013/10/early-1900s-part-1-brooklyn.html to make it easier to find us, please read another page to get more information. thank you
+enough so first information about Early 1900s Part 1: Brooklyn hopefully can give insfirasi to you in determining the ideal home with the family, you can bookmark the link http://elecakes.blogspot.com/2013/10/early-1900s-part-1-brooklyn.html to make it easier to find us, please read another page to get more information. thank you

 Share on Facebook